cscart/docs/en/user_guide/orders/order_statuses/index.rst

     If your CS-Cart installations has :doc:`multiple storefronts </user_guide/stores/index>`, you need to be in the **All stores** mode to add order statuses.

 The **Administration → Order statuses** page allows you to adjust the default set of order statuses.
-You can edit the details of the existing statuses as well as add custom statuses.
+You can easily sort statuses according to your business needs, edit the details of the existing statuses as well as add custom statuses.

 .. note::